-- The University requirements for the bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Anthropology.
-The completion of Statistics and Probability 200, 201, or 421, referenced in item 3. f. below may also satisfy the University mathematics requirement or the College of So- - cial Science NATURAL SCIENCE REQUIREMENT, but not both.
+1. The University requirements for the bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Anthropology.

+The completion of Statistics and Probability 200, 201, or 421, referenced in item 3. f. below may also satisfy the University mathematics requirement or the College of Social Science NATURAL SCIENCE REQUIREMENT, but not both

 The University's Tier II writing requirement for the Anthropology major is met by completing Anthropology 489.
-That course is referenced in item 3. a. below. - 2.
+That course is referenced in item 3. a. below.

 The College of Social Science requirements for the Bachelor of Science degree.

 The College's NATURAL SCIENCE REQUIREMENT for the Anthropology major is met by completing 15 additional credits in courses offered by a department or program in the College of Natural Science, chosen from at least two of the following: Biochemistry and Molecular Biology, Biological Science, Chemistry, Entomology, Geological Sciences, Mathematics, Microbiology and Molecular Genetics, Physics and Astronomy, Plant Biology, Plant Pathology, Physiology, Statistics and Probability, and Zoology.
-Relevant natural science courses offered through any other College may be taken with the approval of the student's academic adviser.
+Relevant natural science courses offered through any other college may be taken with the approval of the student's academic advisor.

+CREDITS

-3. The followin g regu rements for the major: 30
+3. The 1 following g requi rements for the major: 30

-owing courses:
+a.
+All of t he follo owing courses:

 ANP 201 Sociocultural Diversity

 ANP 202 Biocultural Evolution

-ANP 489 Anthropology Capstone Course (W)
+ANP 489 Anthropology Capstone Course (W) 3